NuminousNonentity/Web-Dev-html/Assessment/public/README.md

 • What challenges you faced

-Sometimes editing a file wouldn't change the design/ layout of the website, so I had to change the name of the css file occasionally, luckily I've delt with the problem before so it didn't take too long to fix
+Sometimes editing a file wouldn't change the design/ layout of the website, so I had to change the name of the css file occasionally, luckily I've dealt with the problem before so it didn't take too long to fix.
+Some of the css was difficult to get right and bootstrap was being a pain at times

 • Your name and student ID